ELEMENTARY PARENT/STUDENT HANDBOOK

 Class-based assessments in each subject validate daily learning in a variety of learning styles and settings.

 STAR Testing is administered online to all students in Grades K – 8 at various times throughout each year.
 The testing covers Early Literacy for grades K-1, and Reading and Math for grades 2-8.
-Students in grades 4-8 are tested three times a year, first-third grade is tested twice each year, and kindergarten once at year-end.
+Students in grades 4-8 are tested three times a year, first-third grade is tested twice each year, and Kndergarten once at year-end.
 All testing is individualized for each student.
 Teachers and administrators use the results of these tests to assess student progress & growth and to plan curriculum and instruction.

 The Assessment of Catholic Religious Education (ACRE) test is administered to all students in Grade 5 (Level 1) and Grade 8 (Level 2) in December.
 These assessments evaluate student knowledge, perceptions, attitudes and practices of the Catholic faith.